Julianne Nicholson Wins Emmy for Limited Series Supporting Actress

-2021 Emmys: Julianne Nicholson Dedicates Best Supporting Actress in a Limited Series to Co-Star Kate Winslet
+Julianne Nicholson Dedicates First Emmy Win to 'Mare of Easttown' Co-Star Kate Winslet

 Finally, something to celebrate in Easttown.
 During Sunday's 73rd Primetime Emmy Awards, Mare of Easttown's Julianne Nicholson earned her first Emmy win for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.